 Beneficial nematodes are considered a safe alternative to other poisonous insecticide products but there are pros and cons as you’ll see below.

-I’ve always left the grubs in my lawn for the resident skunk who dines on them each night but, after hearing beneficial nematodes so frequently suggested as a good, eco-friendly solution, I thought it was time to learn more.
+I’ve always left the grubs in my lawn for the resident skunks and racoons who dine on them each night but, after hearing beneficial nematodes so frequently suggested as a good, eco-friendly solution, I thought it was time to learn more.

 - How Beneficial Nematodes Work